Blerta Ilazi

 About ReSTORE

-ReSTORE’s aim is to support refugee nurses in the region to resume their nursing careers as part of the NHS workforce and see them thrive in their careers when they may otherwise have struggled to return to practice in the UK.
+ReSTORE aims to help refugee nurses in the region return to their nursing careers within the NHS and thrive in roles they may otherwise have struggled to access.

-Just over a year on, the first cohort of ReSTORE candidates are on their way of passing their final Objective Structured Clinical Exam (OSCE) and working as a healthcare support workers in a local NHS trust.
-Second cohort are in process of preparing for their clinical exams, all working as a healthcare support workers.
-The third cohort will begin in September with the initial English Healthcare course, while also starting their first volunteering roles in the NHS.
+Just over a year in, the first cohort is preparing for their final OSCE exams while working as healthcare support workers in a local NHS trust.
+The second cohort is also preparing for clinical exams and working in support roles.
+The third cohort begins in September, starting with the English Healthcare course and their first NHS volunteering placements

 Blerta was nominated by NHS England Northeast and Yorkshire for her outstanding contribution to NHS Workforce and refugee nurses to meet King Charles in November 2023 which also led to receiving National B.A.M.E Health and Care Award for her dedication to nursing career.